 Within the MIPS framework, Quality Performance refers to how well care providers score on a series of metrics aimed at assessing the quality of care delivered.
 In Performance Year 2022, Quality Performance comprised 30% of an organization’s final MIPS score.

-Providers and organizations participating in MIPS are able to select six of CMS’ Quality Performance Measures (a full list of the measures can be found here).
+Providers and organizations participating in the merit-based incentive payment system program are able to select six of CMS’ Quality Performance Measures (a full list of the measures can be found here).
 Providers must then submit data corresponding to these measures for the given performance year to CMS for evaluation.

 MIPS Cost Performance